ircv3/ircv3-specifications/extensions/extended-isupport.md

 when connection registration completes with entries previously omitted.

-The server MUST send one or more `RPL_ISUPPORT` messages when the capability is enabled, including after connection registration or if the client enables, disables and then enables again the capability.
-If the client requests the `draft/extended-isupport` capability while it's already enabled, the server MUST NOT send any `RPL_ISUPPORT` messages in response.
+The server MUST send one or more `RPL_ISUPPORT` messages when the capability is enabled, including after connection registration or if the disables then re-enables the capability.

 ### `draft/isupport` batch